-- The procedure that led up to you being required to give a sample.
+- Procedure: the procedure that led up to you being required to give a sample.
 It is crucial that officers conduct the procedure correctly and we often argue successfully that breaches of the procedure mean there was no lawful requirement for you to give a sample and therefore no failure to provide.

-- Is the evidence itself strong enough?
+- Evidence: Is the evidence itself strong enough?
 To secure a conviction in the UK the court must be satisfied that you are guilty beyond all reasonable doubt.
 To a non-specialist drink driving lawyer the evidence against you may seem substantial however when we review the strength of the case we almost invariably find flaws and have evidence disregarded.
 The result?
 The case against you simply isn’t strong enough to convince the court that you are guilty.

-- Whether all evidence has been disclosed is another area that results in acquittals.
+- Disclosure: Whether all evidence has been disclosed is another area that results in acquittals.
 It is vital that you receive a fair trial and there are many cases where this is simply not possible due to certain evidence not being disclosed to us.
 We have successfully argued that non-disclosure prevents a fair trial which results in an acquittal.

 There is no definitive list of circumstances that amount to a “reasonable excuse” so we would strongly recommend contacting us even if you have spoken to non-specialists to ensure you get the most accurate advice in how to proceed.